-The loneliness ended when I moved to Toronto in 2005 for my current job, and it’s been great fun working here, but it came at the cost of resigning from the position of LIMCA's president.
+I moved to Toronto in 2005 for my current job, and it has been great fun working here, but it came at the cost of resigning from the position of LIMCA's president.
 Although I do get invited to Kingston every year to do the honours at LIMCA's annual celebrations when I hand over the trophy to a group of the most deserving lonely cricketers in North America.
 You are most welcome to be my partner at the annual ceremony, and like a true hero from every cheap Bollywood film I will make sure that no villainous cricketers hit on you.
-(This is all obviously a joke: LIMCA is a small group of PhD students at Queen's who are tyring to figure out what to do with their lives).
+(This is all obviously a joke: LIMCA is a small group of PhD students at Queen's who are trying to figure out what to do with their lives).

-I am not looking for a casual relationship.
-I need someone who will effortlessly drink a few liters of coffee with me, and happily pretend to smile and look interested when I make nonsensical connections between Shakespeare and hmmmmm….??
+I am looking for someone who is fun, and looking for a long term relationship.
+Someone who will effortlessly drink a few litres of coffee with me, and happily pretend to smile and look interested when I make nonsensical connections between Shakespeare and hmmmmm….??